What does Charlotte Mason inspired mean?

 Can I reprint or repost this curriculum to my own site, a homeschooling forum, or somewhere else on the internet?

 No. We love that you are enthusiastic about the curriculum.
 We would prefer that you simply link people to our site.
 We put a lot of work into this and while we are sharing it for free, we aren’t giving up our copyright.

 Sure!
 We reserve the right to add it to the curriculum or not as we see fit, though.

 Do you use affiliate links?

 Yes.
 When you purchase a book from one of our links to Amazon, we receive a small commission.
-This helps us cover our hosting fees and bring you more content, quicker.
 Currently, the only affiliate links we use are those directing you to Amazon.
 We do not receive any money from any curriculum creator.